THE MUSEUM of the Creative Process

 To register for the workshops and find out more, click here.

-The concept integrates the social science disciplines revamping psychology
+The concept of the process integrates the social science disciplines revamping psychology's four key disciplines

 The display begins presenting THE SIX-ROLE PROCESS as the universal harmonic: a purely abstract graphic representation of a sine curve of six role-states and a set of concentric circles, the normative field with directional vectors.
 This is the atomistic unit of behavior.The art exhibits of the museum illustrate and validate the unconscious as psychology's unit order, allowing psychology to become THE SCIENCE OF CONFLICT RESOLUTION, THE MORAL SCIENCE.
 The advantage is becoming readily conscious of the unconscious and attaining two objectives: using the Conflict Analysis Battery a self-assessment to become CONSCIOUS OF THE UNCONSCIOUS HEALING THE PERSON and to play Moral Monopoly, a game of cross-cultural stories to clarify moral values, thus HEALING THE WORLD.